Chemistry in your coffee cup.

 Swings and roundabouts

 Whatever the science may be, coffee certainly gets the brain into gear in the morning and gives much pleasure.
-Just remember the key word that is never far from a nutritionist’s lips when it comes to red wine and coffee.
+Just remember "Good Coffee Helps You Change the World Around You".